v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

           storage: 1Gi
   EOF

-Assuming that the vineyard cluster crashes at some point, we create Recover CR to restore the data in the vineyard cluster, and the recover yaml file is as follows:
+Assuming that the vineyard cluster crashes at some point, we create :code:`Recover` CR to restore the data in the vineyard cluster, and the recover yaml file is as follows:

 .. code:: yaml